esitarski/CyclingApps/README.md

 # CyclingApps
 Cycling apps and tools of officials.
-These are a new type of applications that run in the browser and read/write local .csv files.
-Zero-install.
+Aa new class of applications that run in the browser and read/write to .csv files on your computer.
+Zero-install and serverless.

 # Track Cycling